The 2024 AES New York Student Recording Competition

 It is not required that all student collaborators be part of the same/single audio program, however, all collaborating engineers music be AES student members, and it is the responsibility of the submitter to communicate information about the finalists to their team-members.

-Only finalists presenting at the convention may receive awards or certificates.
-To allow for multiple certificates to be made for all student collaborators, please be sure to include all student collaborator information during the finalist’s presentation and documentation.
+To allow for multiple certificates to be made for all student collaborators, please be sure to include all student collaborator information in the submission form.
 While the Competition may be able to duplicate prizes for co-presenters, it is not always possible and winning students should anticipate only one set of prizes.
-Prizes awarded to production teams are split between team members.

 Each contestant is required to submit detailed documentation alongside their audio mixes to provide insight into their recording and mixing process.
 This documentation is crucial for understanding the methodology and technical approach taken during the project’s creation.